kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 The `FLANNEL_NET` variable defines the IP range used for flannel overlay network, should not conflict with above `SERVICE_CLUSTER_IP_RANGE`.

-After all the above variable being set correctly.
-We can use below command in cluster/ directory to bring up the whole cluster.
+After all the above variables being set correctly, we can use following command in cluster/ directory to bring up the whole cluster.

 `$ KUBERNETES_PROVIDER=ubuntu ./kube-up.sh`

-The scripts is automatically scp binaries and config files to all the machines and start the k8s service on them.
+The scripts automatically scp binaries and config files to all the machines and start the k8s service on them.
 The only thing you need to do is to type the sudo password when promoted.
-The current machine name is shown below like.
-So you will not type in the wrong password.
+The current machine name is shown below, so you will not type in the wrong password.

 ```console
 Deploying minion on machine 10.10.103.223